Highland Cattle

 The Shatneys became invaluable mentors, friends, and resources for Tom and Lizzie, and helped usher them into their journey as farmers.

-our cows: Aoife, Aila (HHCA registered), Katherine, and Ember
+• our cows: Aoife, Aila (HHCA registered), Katherine, Ember, Roisin, and Enid

 Our Breeding Stock

 We breed our cows that are of age through natural service with our registered Highland Bull, Alastair.
-We are currently expecting 4 calves in the summer of 2025 from the following cows: Aoife, Aila, Katherine, and Ember.
+We had a great 2025 calving season with our cows: Aoife, Aila, Katherine, and Ember.

 Alastair is black and the cows range in coloring from red to yellow.
 Their demeanors are sweet, docile, and friendly.
 This should result in some beautiful calves!